AI Agents in 2025: The Gap Between Promise and Reality in Enterprise Adoption

 2

-The infrastructure for broader adoption continues to develop.
-Anthropic's Model Context Protocol servers, introduced in November 2024, and Google's Agent2Agent protocol from April 2025 enable agents to call on software to verify their work
+The programmers who experienced success with AI agents benefited from infrastructure advances like Anthropic's Model Context Protocol (MCP) servers, introduced in November 2024, and Google's Agent2Agent protocol from April 2025

 1